ReSQueing Parallel and Private Stochastic Convex Optimization: Introduction

 \subsection{Parallelism}

 In Section~\ref{sec:parallel} we consider the following formulation of the SCO problem, simplified for the purposes of the introduction.
-We assume there is a convex function $f: \R^d \to \R$ which can be queried through a \emph{stochastic gradient oracle} $g$, satisfying $\E g \in \partial f$ and $\E \norm{g}^2 \le 1$.
-We wish to minimize the restriction of $f$ to the unit Euclidean ball to expected additive error $\epsopt$.
+We assume there is a convex function $f: \R^d \to \R$ whose minimizer lies in the Euclidean ball with unit radius, which can be queried through a \emph{stochastic gradient oracle} $g$, satisfying $\E g \in \partial f$ and $\E \norm{g}^2 \le 1$.
+We wish to minimize $f$ to expected additive error $\epsopt$.
 In the standard sequential setting, SGD achieves this goal using roughly $\epsopt^{-2}$ queries to $g$; as previously mentioned, this complexity is optimal.
 A generalization of this formulation is restated in Problem~\ref{prob:sco_gen} with a variance bound $L^2$ and a radius bound $R$, which are both set to $1$ here.

 In settings where multiple machines can be queried simultaneously, the parallel complexity of an SCO algorithm is a further important measure for consideration.
 In \cite{Nem94}, this problem was formalized in the setting of oracle-based convex optimization, where the goal is to develop iterative methods with a number of parallel query batches to $g$.
 In each batch, the algorithm can submit polynomially many queries to $g$ in parallel, and then perform computations (which do not use $g$) on the results.
 The \emph{query depth} of a parallel algorithm in the \cite{Nem94} model is the number of parallel rounds used to query $g$, and was later considered in stochastic algorithms~\cite{DBM12}.
-Ideally, a parallel SCO algorithm will also have bounded \emph{total queries} (the number of overall queries to $g$), and bounded \emph{computational depth}, i.e.\ the parallel depth used by the algorithm outside of oracle queries.
+Ideally, a parallel SCO algorithm will also have bounded \emph{total queries} (the number of overall queries to $g$), and bounded \emph{computational depth}, i.e., the parallel depth used by the algorithm treating the depth of each oracle query as $O(1)$.
 We discuss these three complexity measures more formally in Section~\ref{ssec:parallel_prelims}.

 In the low-accuracy regime $\epsopt \ge d^{-1/4}$, recent work \cite{BubeckJLLS19} showed that SGD indeed achieves the optimal oracle query depth among parallel algorithms.\footnote{We omit logarithmic factors when discussing parameter regimes throughout the introduction.} Moreover, in the high-accuracy regime $\epsopt \le d^{-1}$, cutting plane methods (CPMs) by e.g.\ \cite{KTE88} (see \cite{JiangLSW20} for an updated overview) achieve the state-of-the-art oracle query depth of $d$, up to logarithmic factors in $d, \epsopt$.